-An inspection of 2,923 Used System One devices from Japan, India, and Brazil identified significant visual foam degradation/volume reduction in a limited number of devices (8%), with the majority of foam present even in those devices with significant visual foam degradation/volume reduction (See Table 6).
-Note that the prevalence of visual degradation reported here for System One has certain limitations including that the foam was imaged after physical removal from the device and this handling may have contributed to further foam visual degradation, and the analyzed devices may not be representative of the global population of devices.
+An inspection of 2,923 Used System One devices from Japan, India, and Brazil identified significant visual foam degradation/volume reduction in a limited number of devices (8%), with the majority of foam present even in those devices with significant visual foam degradation/volume reduction (See Table 7).

-A third-party risk assessment concluded that potential patient exposure to foam particulates and VOCs from Type A foam within the breathing gas pathway of System One is unlikely to result in an appreciable harm to health in patients (See Table 6, Row 12).
+A third-party risk assessment concluded that potential patient exposure to foam particulates and VOCs from Type A foam within the breathing gas pathway of System One is unlikely to result in an appreciable harm to health in patients (See Table 7, Row 13).